 The term 'advance directive' refers to your oral and written instructions about your future medical care in the event you are unable to express your medical wishes.
 There are two types of advance directives: a health care directive (also known as a living will) and a durable power of attorney for health care.

-Health care directive (also known as a living will)
+Health care directive (living will)

 Durable power of attorney for health care